Kirchnerhaus

-The Kirchnerhaus, also known as KirchnerHAUS Aschaffenburg eV (English: House Kirchner), is an historical house museum in Aschaffenburg, the birthplace of the German expressionist painter Ernst Ludwig Kirchner, at Ludwigstraße 19.
+The Kirchnerhaus, also known as KirchnerHAUS Aschaffenburg eV (English: House Kirchner), is an historical house museum in Aschaffenburg, Bavaria, Germany, the birthplace of the German expressionist painter Ernst Ludwig Kirchner, at Ludwigstraße 19.
 In 2013, the KirchnerHAUS Aschaffenburg association set up a documentation room in the former apartment of the Kirchner family.

 History

 Ernst Ludwig Kirchner was born on 6 May 1880 in this house south of the Bavarian-Prussian railway station in Aschaffenburg (today's Aschaffenburg Hauptbahnhof) and spent the first six years of his life there.
 The address at that time was Große Bahnhofsstraße 217 D. The family's place of residence had a major influence on Kirchner's early artistic development.

 In 1930 Kirchner wrote in his Davos diary: “I was born next to the train station.
 The first thing I saw in life were the moving locomotives and trains, I drew them when I was three years old.
 Maybe it's because of this that observing the movement in particular stimulates me to create.
 It gives me the heightened awareness of life that is the origin of the artistic work.”
 The motif of the moving train can be seen, among other things, in Kirchner's painting Rheinbrücke in Cologne.